CEA-Liten/CairnOpen/README.md

 For more information on using Cairn, refer to the online documentation available at [documentation link].

 ## 📞 Support
-If you encounter any issues or have questions, you can consult the FAQ section at [FAQ link] or contact technical support at [support email address].
+If you encounter any issues or have questions, you can consult the contact technical support at pimprenelle.parmentier at cea point fr.

 ## 🤝 Contribution
 If you wish to contribute to the development of Cairn, please refer to the CONTRIBUTING.md file for more information on how to submit pull requests and report bugs.